 Now one has only to put the Lunt module into the focuser

-In the modified scope the original f/ratio of the 50THa (f/7) shall be maintained as close as possible and the image of the Sun should focus at the same distance from the collimating lens as in the original scope, taking as a point of reference, for example, the rear end of the red module.
+In the modified scope the image of the Sun should focus at the same distance from the collimating lens as in the original scope, taking as a point of reference, for example, the rear end of the red module.
 This requires lot of backfocus and it also means that the focuser of the receiving scope can’t be used and focusing shall be done only at the very end of the system.
 As the original focuser of the 50THa is almost unusable it is necessary to install a replacement, in my case a FT Crayford focuser.